miner/lambdo/README.md

 # lambdo
-Experimental key-value store for Clojure based on LMDB
+Experimental key-value store for Clojure based on LMDB.

+What if a database acted like a transient sorted hash-map?

 # Not Ready
 Please don't use this.

 [![Lando Calrissian](img/Lando-Calrissian.jpg)](https://en.wikipedia.org/wiki/Lando_Calrissian)

 # Copyright and License